ccniuj/talks/web_tech_topic/20161124_functional_programming_used_in_redux/slides.md

 3. Function Composition

 p.s.

-- This talk might be a little bit hard if you havn't used Redux
+- This talk might be a little bit hard if you havn't used Redux.
-- Examples are written in Ruby
+- Examples are written in **Ruby**.

 ---
 # Redux